chrisandoryan/Plainmaker/README.md

     # ...
 ```

 Burpsuite's extension logics and workflow is placed in another class named `BurpExtender`.
 Hence, in this **TODO:** section, you have to create a new instance of your encryptor-decryptor class and store it into a variable named `encdec` inside the `BurpExtender` class.

+Then, that's all.
+Every interface methods that you have overridden will be called automatically when Burpsuite receives HTTP requests and responses.

 *See [samples](https://github.com/chrisandoryan/Plainmaker/tree/main/samples) directory for detailed examples.*